Wraparound childcare – Information for providers

 Funding

-There are three models of funding.
+There are three models of funding

-The funding examples below assume an expansion of five hours per week (one hour per day).
+The examples below assume an expansion of five hours per week (one hour per day).
 If you extend by ten hours per week multiply the amounts below by two:

-- Small schools = less than 60 Pupils = £5820 annual funding
+These calculations are for FIVE terms of funding in total.- Small schools = less than 60 Pupils = £7,200 annual funding

-- Schools with over 60 pupils = £9500 annual funding
+- Medium to large schools with over 60 pupils = £11,780 annual funding

 For more information contact: educate.earlyyearswraparound-mailbox@devon.gov.uk